Frequently Asked Questions

 The federal government has announced $675 million funding for financing support to small and medium-sized businesses that are unable to access the government’s existing COVID-19 support measures, through Canada’s Regional Development Agencies.
 Click here to learn more.

-The Scale Up Institute’s Recovery Activation Program (RAP) offers an immersive, highly practical online workshop that helps you identify areas for digital overhaul so that your business can company thrive in a changed business landscape.
+The Scale Up Institute’s Recovery Activation Program (RAP) offers an immersive, highly practical online workshop that helps you identify areas for digital overhaul so that your business can thrive in a changed business landscape.
 RAP’s cost is sponsored, and supports firms of any size across Ontario.
-Click here to apply.

-Toronto’s Digital Main Street program offers tools, resources, connections to trusted digital vendors, online learning and a Digital Service Squad who provide one-on-one virtual assistance.
-Working with community partners, the program has helped small businesses with everything from websites and social media, to launching e-commerce platforms.
+Toronto’s Digital Main Street (DMS) program offers tools, resources, connections to trusted digital vendors, online learning and a Digital Service Squad who provide one-on-one virtual assistance.

 The province has released A Framework for Reopening our Province, which outlines the gradual reopening of businesses, services and public spaces.